 Your monthly payment amount on a Direct PLUS Loan will vary depending on the repayment plan you choose and how much you borrowed.
 To see sample repayment amounts and terms, use the Direct Loan Program's Repayment Calculator.

 For Direct PLUS Loans that are first disbursed on or after July 1, 2008, parent borrowers have the option of deferring their Direct PLUS Loan.
 For information regarding eligibility or to request a deferment, parent borrowers must call the Direct Loan Servicing Center (DLSC) at 800/848-0979.

-The U.S. Department of Education charges a loan fee of 4.204% of the principal amount of each Direct PLUS Loan.
-This fee is deducted proportionately from each disbursement of your loan.
+The U.S. Department of Education charges loan fee of 4.292% of the principal amount of each Direct PLUS Loan for loans disbursed on or after 10/1/14 and before 10/1/15.
+For loans disbursed on or after 12/1/13 and before 10/1/14 the loan fee was 4.288%.
+This fee is deducted proportionately from each loan disbursement.